- Can educational inclusion, equity and excellence co-exist?

 However, International research suggests that responding to diversity is the pathway to bringing about improvements that will benefit all students.
 Indeed, British researcher Mel Ainscow argues, "inclusion and equity is the way to achieve excellent education systems".
 This suggests that inclusion should not be an afterthought, but the starting point for the creation of education systems that are excellent.

 In celebration of World Teachers' Day and National Children's Week, join us as we focus on this important global debate.
-You will have the opportunity to hear from our esteemed panel as they address the following key questions related to the idea of creating excellent, equitable and inclusive school systems:
+Facilitated by Australian journalist, author, radio and television presenter, Virginia Trioli, you will have the opportunity to hear from our esteemed panel as they address the following key questions related to the idea of creating excellent, equitable and inclusive school systems:

 - Why is a concern with inclusion and equity critical in creating excellent education systems?